wy3/MsgBoxSync/README.md

 ### Install

-- Add `#include "MsgBoxSync.au3"`, dll binary is embbedded in itself, you no need to build.
+- Add `#include "MsgBoxSync.au3"`, dll binary is embedded in itself, you no need to build.

 ### Build